eclipse-che/che-docs/src/main/pages/user-management/authentication.md

 Machines may contain services that must be protected with authentication, e.g. agents like workspace agent and terminal.
 For this purpose, machine authentication mechanism should be used.
 Machine tokens were introduced to avoid passing the Keycloak tokens to the machine side (which can be potentially insecure).
 Another reason is that Keycloak tokens may have relatively small lifetime and require periodical renewal/refresh which is hard to manage and keep in sync with same user session tokens on clients etc.

-So, agents cannot be queried using Keycloak token, so there is only Machine Token option.
+As agents cannot be queried using Keycloak token, there is only Machine Token option.
 Machine token can be also passed in header or query parameter.

 ### Machine JWT Token